sendgrid/docs/content/docs/for-developers/sending-email/quickstart-ruby.md

 #### API Response messages

 All responses are returned in JSON format.
-We specify this by sending the Content-Type header.
+We specify this by sending the Content-Type Header.
 The Web API v3 provides a selection of [response codes](https://sendgrid.api-docs.io/v3.0/how-to-use-the-sendgrid-v3-api/api-responses#status-codes), [content-type headers](https://sendgrid.api-docs.io/v3.0/how-to-use-the-sendgrid-v3-api/api-responses#content-type-header), and [pagination](https://sendgrid.api-docs.io/v3.0/how-to-use-the-sendgrid-v3-api/api-responses#pagination) options to help you interpret the responses to your API requests.

 <call-out>

 Get additional onboarding support.
-Save time, increase the quality of your sending, and feel confident you are set up for long-term success with SendGrid Onboarding Services.
+Save time, increase the quality of your sending, and feel confident you are set up for long-term success with [SendGrid Onboarding Services](https://sendgrid.com/marketing/onboarding-services-request/?utm_source=docs).

 </call-out>